iamkayourday/Random-FE-Projects/README.md

-## RANDOM JAVASCRIPT PRCTICE PROJECTS
+## RANDOM FRONTEND PROJECTS
-This repository contains various JavaScript projects for practice and learning.
+This repository contains various Frontend projects for practice and learning.
 Each project is organized into its own folder.
 Below is a list of the projects and brief descriptions of each.

 ## PROJECTS